AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-locking.md

  If attribute::RequestLock is set, a lock value must be appended to the request, in form of `&xxxx`, with xxxx being a four digit hex value.
 This hex value is generated using a simple hashing algorithm applied to the *modifiers* portion of the request (after the '?' which separates the URL path from the *modifiers*).
 This must be done after the request is fully http-encoded, but before it is (optionally) obfuscated.
 After de-obfuscating the request, the server will use the same hashing algorithm on the modifier string (excluding the last 5 characters, which contain the lock value).
 If the generated key does not match the lock, the request is rejected.

+ If you enable this feature be aware that there are certain limitations to its use that include the following:

+* The Dynamic Media user interface may not show the correct details for the [!UICONTROL Last Published] field.
+However, this affect does not impact publishing.
+* Currently, HLS video streaming does not work when [!UICONTROL Request Obfuscation] and [!UICONTROL Request Locking] are enabled.

 C++ sample code to generate the request lock value:

 ```